 2025

 Several teams helped us finalize the building, and generous sponsors enabled us to equip and stock the bakery and supermarket.
 With additional training sessions, we were able to officially launch the new businesses.
-Today, the bakery produces around 700 loaves of bread per day, supplying not only the people of Shigamani but also six surrounding villages.
-Currently, the businesses employ 14 local residents.

 Next Steps